 Qualifying for a conventional mortgage can be challenging for many types of borrowers, including real estate investors, retirees, and small business owners.
 Luckily, several loan options are available for purchasing a home.
 If you’re having difficulty securing a home loan, a portfolio loan might be the right option for you.
 Understanding how they work can…

-Using a VA Loan For Investment Property
+Using a VA Loan for Investment Property

 Investing in real estate is a great way to build wealth over time, and a VA loan may help you purchase investment property.
 If you’re a service member, veteran or surviving spouse, you may have heard you can only use your VA entitlement to purchase a primary residence.
 While the VA restricts what you can…